DiaLeor/linear-regression/README.txt

     - There are Two Regression Lines -

-    --- Directory: plots
+--- Directory: intro_to_regression/plots
 - listed in order of appearance

 -- HRs-wins.png
 - scatter plot of the relationship between home runs and wins

 -- SBs-wins.png
 - scatter plot of the relationship between stolen bases and wins

 -- BBs-wins.png
 - scatter plot of the relationship between bases on balls and wins

 -- fathers-sons-heights.png
 - scatter plot of the relationship between fathers' and sons' heights

 -- sample-correlation-distribution.png
 - histogram of the distrubution of the sample correlation

 -- sample-correlation-QQplot.png
 - QQplot to evaluate whether N is large enough in the sample

 -- fathers-sons-regression-line.png
-    - plot regression line on fathers' and sons' heights .
+- plot regression line on fathers' and sons' heights
+.
 ..
 .